Personal time management for techies

 • With designated items from the plan collection; note that the activate command accepts item designation from the plan queue itself so use busy list -s plan first to get the right list.

-Finishing and iterating
+Finishing and repeating

 The done command removes the designated Task (or the top task if none is designated) from the todo state and adds it to the done state, with today's date to indicate when it was completed.

-Optionally, a task can have a repeat value by adding a right angle bracket and the word "repeat" with a time value.
+Optionally, a task can have a repeat value by adding a right angle bracket a relative date phrase (same as with the defer command).

-• check email > repeat in 1 day
+• check email > 1 day

-• phone mom > repeat on sunday
+• phone mom > sunday

-• balance the checkbook > repeat on 6
+• balance the checkbook > 6

 The done command uses the repeat value as the default for its iteration.